Skip to Content

 Good sanitation techniques when gardening is crucial to lowering overwintering adult flea beetle numbers because adults hide under soil clods and plant detritus.

-You can remove or destroy refuge habitats by rototilling or plowing crops and residues and weeds in the fall.
+In the fall, you can remove or destroy refuge habitats by rototilling or plowing crops, residues, and weeds.
 Those in the mustard family are among the most troublesome weeds.

 Floating Row Covers